 Cheryl Locher Moonen has created a FindAGrave.com memorial page (#84578843) for Louis Fiegenbaum.
 There is a photo of his grave marker from the Sherrill United Methodist Church Cemetery.

-"Grandfather Fiegenbaum" and Friedrich Wilhelm's father, Adolph Heinrich Fiegenbaum, died on 11 January 1877 at Garner, Hancock County, Iowa.
+In this context, "Grandfather Fiegenbaum" is Friedrich Wilhelm's father, Adolph Heinrich Fiegenbaum, who died on 11 January 1877 at Garner, Hancock County, Iowa.
 Family researchers and documents have reported the date of his birth as 17 December of either 1792 or 1793.

-"Grandma Fiegenbaum," Christine Elizabeth (Peterjohann) Fiegenbaum, died on 17 September 1871 at Colesburg, Delaware County, Iowa.
-The date of her birth has been reported as 5 March 1795, 1796, or 1797.
+"Grandma Fiegenbaum" refers to Christine Elizabeth (Peterjohann) Fiegenbaum, who died on 17 September 1871 at Colesburg, Delaware County, Iowa.
+The date of her birth has been reported in historical documents as 5 March 1795, 1796, or 1797.
 If Friedrich is correct that his mother lived to the age of 76 years, then he would date her birth to 1795.

 Links to photographs and other documents relating to Grandfather and Grandma Fiegenbaum are listed in the More Resources section at the bottom of this page.